0-robinson-1/bitcoin-whitepaper-summary/index.md

 Author:
 Satoshi Nakamoto

-**I (Robinson) have studied the original Bitcoin White paper and have taken notes here to come back to and work on later, feel free to have a read...**
+**I (Robinson) have studied the original Bitcoin White paper (published October 31, 2008) and have taken notes here to come back to and work on later, feel free to have a read...**

 ## Table of Contents
 [Abstract](#abstract)